-20. Since December 2012, the issuance of TIR Carnets to and from Turkey has decreased by 64 per cent.
+20. Since December 2012, following joining of Turkey to NCTS, with the shift of operators' preferences from TIR to NCTS, the issuance of TIR Carnets to and from Turkey has decreased by 64 per cent.
 This trend is expected to continue.
 In 2020, IRU is expected that it will distribute 120,000 TIR Carnets less to Turkey than in 2017 and this is the best-case scenario.